-Offering a first-look at the best international films of the festival season, FIN Atlantic International Film Festival is a champion of local filmmakers, committed to bridging the gap.
+Offering a first look at the best international films of the festival season, FIN Atlantic International Film Festival is also a champion of local filmmakers.
 We attract some of the biggest players in film, media and music from around the world.
 All of our film selections are chosen with our community in mind and our special events are designed to bring us all together.
-A not-for-profit organization, FIN depends heavily upon its strong ties to the surrounding and thriving arts community.
+A not-for-profit organization, FIN depends heavily on its strong ties to the surrounding and thriving arts community.

-Celebrating 38 years in 2018 FIN Atlantic International Film Festival began as a tiny, grassroots operation in St. John’s, Newfoundland in 1981, relocating to Halifax the following year.
+Celebrating 39 years in 2019, FIN Atlantic International Film Festival began as a tiny grassroots operation in St. John’s, Newfoundland in 1981, relocating to Halifax the following year.
 Just three decades later, FIN Atlantic International Film Festival has blossomed into one of Canada’s premier film festivals.
 Providing an immersive escape and celebration for movie lovers, filmmakers and industry professionals worldwide, FIN is Atlantic Canada’s curator of epic and unforgettable stories.Today’s FIN is now a year-round celebration, growing beyond our eight-day cornerstone event in September to include:

 FIN Atlantic International Film Festival (formerly Atlantic Film Festival) – Presentation platform for 200+ independent films from Nova Scotia, Canada, and around the world; FIN increases cultural access and is a champion of creativity and innovation.